Sister Consilio: Childhood

 Eileen Fitzgerald, who is better known as Sr. Consilio of Cuan Mhuire, was born on 9 January 1937.
-She was the fifth child, of three brothers and three sisters, born to Maurice and Mary Agnes Fitzgerald.
+She was the fifth child of three brothers and three sisters, born to Maurice and Mary Agnes Fitzgerald.
 Sr. Consilio was raised on a farm in Clougvoula, Brosna, County Kerry.
 Sr. Consilio went to secondary school in at the Convent of Mercy in Abbeyfeale.

 Nursing

-After completing her leaving certificate she began training as a nurse in the North Infirmary Hospital in Cork.
+After completing her leaving certificate, she began training as a nurse in the North Infirmary Hospital in Cork.
 The hospital was run by The Sisters of Charity.

 The Sisters of Charity encouraged their nurses to do visitations of the sick or needy on Gurranabraher—a local housing estate.
 The nurses who chose to do so, went in pairs and were easily recognisable in their navy uniform coats.
 Sr. Consilio spent most of her off duty in Gurranabraher where she got to know and love the people.
 Years later when she was doing her midwifery in St. Finbarr's Hospital, Cork she found herself once more in Gurranabraher – this time in the capacity of a midwife.

 Joining the nuns

-Upon completion of Sr. Consilio's training as a nurse, she took steps to answer her calling in life.
-Sr. Consilio joined the Sisters of Mercy, in Athy, County Kildare, on 8 September 1959.
+Upon completion of Consilio's training as a nurse, she took steps to answer her calling in life.
+Consilio joined the Sisters of Mercy, in Athy, County Kildare, on 8 September 1959.

-As part of Sr. Consilio's training as a nun she taught second standard in the Primary School.
+As part of Consilio's training as a nun she taught second standard in the Primary School.
 In her second year she taught infant boys and fifth standard.
 She also got her first taste of work in St. Vincent's Hospital, Athy.
-The Matron Sr. Dominic, was her mentor who had a profound effect on the young Sr. Consilio.
+The Matron Sr. Dominic, was her mentor.